scanhamman/ror1/README.md

 the field names as listed in the ROR documentation.

-The main exception to this is caused by the fact that 'type', whilst used in several places in the ROR definitions, is a reserved word in Rust (and many other languages), while TYPE can cause issues in Postgres in some contexts.
+The main exception to this is caused by the fact that 'type', whilst used in several places in the ROR definitions, is a reserved word in Rust (and many other languages), while 'TYPE' can cause issues in Postgres in some contexts.
 For safety and future compatibility the following changes are made:
 <ul>
 <li>'type' in names becomes 'name_type'.</li>